kudrom/lupulo/docs/layout_language.rst

 Accessors
 ---------

-Sometimes a widget can only subscribe to an entire data source even when it only needs some information of the entire event stream.
-To allow an easy way to access to information you can use accessors that describe what information you want your widget to be notified from an entire event source.
+Usually a widget can only subscribe to an entire data source even when it only needs some information of the entire event stream.
+To access only to some information of an entire event stream, the widget should use the :ref:`accessors` mechanism.

-The accessors are described in the layout file and they are not obligatory by the framework, the widget decides if it want to use accessors or not.

-See :ref:`accessors` to know more about accessors.

 Widgets
 -------